 - Ask the client to close the eyes.

-- Run cotton wisp over the fore head, check and jaw on both sides of the face.
+- Run cotton wisp over the forehead, cheek, and jaw on both sides of the face.

-- Ask the client if he/she feel it, and where she feels it.
+- Ask the client if he/she feels it, and where she feels it.

 - Check for corneal reflex using cotton wisp.

 2. Motor function